 To validate the ADD functionality of Calculator

-Meta: @Regression @Automated Narrative: As a Calculator user I want to add 2 integers with add button So, that I can verify the sum of added numbers Add functionality Scenario: A user adds 2 integers and verifies the sum Given I am a Calculator user And I have two integer numbers to add When I add the numbers with plus button Then I verify the sum of the two numbers
+Meta: @Regression @Automated Narrative: As a Calculator user I want to add 2 integers with the add button So, that I can verify the sum of added numbers Add functionality Scenario: A user adds 2 integers and verifies the sum Given I am a Calculator user And I have two integer numbers to add When I add the numbers with the plus button Then I verify the sum of the two numbers

 As the number of automation stories increases in number, it must be important to maintain some kind off hierarchy and group similar tests within the same hierarchy.
 This makes debugging and story management easy.